-As at the date of this Base Prospectus, the Group Corporate and Investment Banking Credit Committee has 5 voting members, with GCEO serving as chairman of the committee.
-A quorum of 3 members is required to convene a meeting.
+As at the date of this Base Prospectus, the Group Corporate and Investment Banking Credit Committee has five voting members, with GCEO serving as chairman of the committee.
+A quorum of three members is required to convene a meeting.

 The Group Corporate and Investment Banking Credit Committee is required to meet at least monthly or as otherwise required.
-To date in 2017, the Group Corporate and Investment Banking Credit Committee has met 3 times.
+In the six months ended 30 June 2018, the Group Corporate and Investment Banking Credit Committee had met four times.

-Group International Banking Committee
+Group Personal Banking Credit Committee